Followers

 In the Vanguard

 Fraser wasted no time; he defeated American General William Thompson’s division at Trois Rivieres in June.
 Named brevet Brigadier General by Carleton, Fraser took command of the Advance Guard of the British counterattack into New York’s Champlain Valley.
 Although Carleton’s campaign was successful, the stubborn American defense, led by Brigadier General Benedict Arnold, disrupted his schedule by engaging him at Valcour Island.
-The battle was won, but winter was nearing.
+The battle was won, but winter was approaching.

 Valcour Island